gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## DTLS Handshake {#dtls-handshake}

 ### Handshake of initial DTLS connection

    As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}
    the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.

-   The DTLS endpoint needs if necessary fragment the handshake into multiple records each meeting the known MTU limit of the path between SCTP endpoints.
-Each DTLS handshake message fragment is encapsulated in a DATA chunk with Protection Engine PPID.
-   The DTLS instance SHALL NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
+   The DTLS endpoint will if necessary fragment the handshake into multiple records each meeting the known or set MTU limit of the path between SCTP endpoints.
+Each DTLS handshake message fragment is sent as a SCTP message on the same stream where each message is configured for reliable and in-order delivery with the Protection Engine PPID.
+The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
+Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides reliability and fragmentation.

-   Both SCTP endpoints SHALL perform authentication of the peer endpoint.
-This may require exchange or input from the ULP application for what peer identity that is accepted.

    If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is